 Have you discovered a difference that surprised you?
 Please email us at the address on the right!

-Did you know that opening a bank account in Mexico is a major process?
-This is what is required.
+Did you know that opening a bank account in Mexico takes patience?

 Very few banks will allow a tourist to open a bank account.
-Sometimes, ScotiaBank, InterCam, Santander and CI Banco will do so.
+Sometimes, ScotiaBank, InterCam and CI Banco will do so.
 Most banks will require you to be a Temporary or Permanent Resident.
 There will be many pages of paper to open a bank account, and the time to do so will be at least one hour.
-You will require your passport, FMM tourist card or Temporary / Permanent resident card, and an utility bill showing your address in anyone’s name.
+You will require your passport, FMM tourist card or Temporary / Permanent resident card, and an utility bill in anyone’s name showing your address.
+Some banks also require a RFC number which is a tax identification number.
+An RFC is available from SAT, the tax office, once a person is a temporary or permanent resident.

 Did you know that King and Queen beds in Mexico are shorter?

 A standard King or Queen mattress in Canada or the US is 80 inches long (203 cm).
 In Mexico, they are 75 inches (190 cm) long.
 That difference will be significant for those who are taller and when buying sheets.
 When buying bed sheets for Canadian or American-sized beds in Mexico it will take some extra searching but they are available.
-If you use a Calfornia King, 84″ long, the difference will be even more pronounced.
+If you use a California King, 84″ long, the difference will be greater.

 Did you know Mexico celebrates Children’s Day?